-Wyrmwood: Road of the Dead – formerly Wyrmwood – is a 2014 Australian action zombie horror film directed by Kiah Roache-Turner from a screenplay written with co-producer Tristan Roache-Turner.
-It stars Jay Gallagher, Bianca Bradey and Leon Burchill.
+Wyrmwood: Road of the Dead is a 2014 Australian action zombie horror film directed by Kiah Roache-Turner (Nekrotronic) from a screenplay written with co-producer Tristan Roache-Turner.
+The movie stars Jay Gallagher, Bianca Bradey and Leon Burchill.

 Mechanic Barry lives in the Australian outback with his wife Annie and daughter Meganne.
 During a meteor shower, Barry’s sister Brooke is attacked in her Bulla, Victoria studio by her model and her assistant, who have suddenly become zombies.